lmx97/Postman_Beginners_Tutorial/6_POST_Request_API_Authentication.md

 Click on “Variables”, And add new variable “accessToken”, past the token in “initial value” or “current value”.<br/>
 ![PR_Step4(2).png](https://github.com/lmx97/Postman_Beginners_Tutorial/blob/main/image/POST_Request/PR_Step4(2).png)

-**Initial Value:** The initial value is shared with your team when you share the variable in a collection, environment or globals.
+**Initial Value:** The initial value is shared with your team when you share the variable in a collection, environment or globals.<br/>
 **Current Value:** The current value is used while sending a request.
 Current value are never synced to Postman’s servers.
 If left untouched, the current value automatically assumes the initial value.